Skip to main content

 Multiple pop-up windows showing Microsoft Windows Network Policy Server, VPN User properties, Radius Attributes, and Attribute Information.

 The RADIUS server is configured with the group policy "CONTRACTOR" defined on dashboard.
 When a user in the group successfully authenticates, the "CONTRACTOR" group policy name for the authenticated user will be sent in the RADIUS accept message, allowing the MX to apply the requested policy to the user.
 The group policy name sent by the RADIUS server must match verbatim what is configured on the dashboard for policies to apply correctly.
-Currently, policies do not show up on Network-wide > Monitor > Client list page if you have only a security appliance in your dashboard network, however, If you have a combined network, the policy will show under the 802.1X policy column.
+Currently, policies do not show up on Network-wide > Monitor > Clients list page if you have only a security appliance in your dashboard network, however, If you have a combined network, the policy will show under the 802.1X policy column.

 Client VPN Connections